metis-edu/Onchain-Agent-RAG-with-Memory/README.md

 # Onchain AI Agent with RAG and Memory

-Create a powerful AI agent capable of interacting with smart contracts on the Metis Sepolia testnet using Alith's framework.
+Create a powerful AI agent capable of interacting with smart contracts on the Metis Hyperion testnet using Alith's framework.
 This agent supports:

 - ERC20 balance checking
 - Token insights